Change the order of the menu entries

 If you want the $wattOS-R8-Microwatt.iso menu entry to be listed as 'Microswatt OS R8' then create a .txt file:

 title Microswatt OS R8\n WattOS Micro R8

-.mnu files are ignored if you put them in the AUTO folder.
-Also, all payload files in and under the AUTO folder are enumerated and added to the AUTO\DIRECT menu.
+.mnu files are ignored if you put them in the AUTO folder (so they won't work!).
+Also, all payload files in and under the AUTO folder are enumerated and added to the DIRECT BOOT menu.
 So you can have multiple folders under \_ISO\AUTO,

 If you have a lot of ISO files, and you don't want to change the filenames but you want to change their order in the menu, then put them in sub-folders under \_ISO\AUTO with a .txt file for each one, e.g.:

 Note: These will be listed in the DIRECT BOOT sub-Menu - using folders like this for payload files, only works for the special AUTO folder.
 For the other menu folders (ANTIVIRUS, BACKUP, etc.) you will need to use a .mnu file or place the payload+.txt file in the main folder.

 If you later want to add an entry in between these two, create a \_ISO\AUTO\A1\ folder.
 The entries will be listed in alphabetical order of both the files and folders.